leishanai/Lyrics_Generator_Using_LSTM/readme.md

 input: 'not afraid' output: ') To take a stand) Maybe a dontte the back of the way that I know what the fuck I say to the motherf'
 ```

+It is amazing as the generator can spell the word correctly and it is not hard to tell that they have eminem style.

 ## Word-level RNN